2023 Solar Incentives Guide for San Mateo, CA - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-Your local San Mateo solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it will apply to you.
+To best understand how the new Clean Energy Credit will apply to you, reach out to your local San Mateo solar installation expert.

 State & Local Solar Incentives

-Not all solar incentives are federal; tax credits, rebates and more may be offered at the state and local level.
-Incentives may be provided by your county or municipality, or by the state of California.
-Certain incentives may be available for only a limited time, while others are ongoing.
+Some solar incentives are often also offered at the local or state level.
+Like with federal incentives, these may include rebates, tax credits and more.
+Incentives may be given by your county or municipality, or by the state of California.
+Certain incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in San Mateo